NOAA-STAR/aerosolwatch-training/README.md

 This GitHub repository is a resource for stakeholders who are interested in using Python to work with satellite data from the Aerosols and Atmospheric Composition Science Team at NOAA NESDIS.

 THIS REPO IS UNDER CONSTRUCTION!
-MATERIALS ARE COMING SOON!!
-THANKS FOR YOUR PATIENCE.
+MORE MATERIALS ARE COMING SOON!!